 - 76% of the cases related to patients seen in general practice.
 Other specialities included general surgery, haematology, radiology, endocrinology and general medicine.

-The majority of cases involved patients presenting with pain, such as chest wall or lower back pain.
-The pain was often described as sharp or stabbing and patients generally presented on a number of occasions over a long time period.
+Most cases involved patients presenting with pain, such as chest wall or lower back pain.
+The pain was often described as sharp or stabbing and patients generally presented on several occasions over a long period.
 The initial differential diagnosis often included musculoskeletal pain.

 In a small number of cases the delay in diagnosis was due to abnormal results not being followed up, or a failure to refer to secondary care based on an abnormal result.
-Patients were often seen by a number of different doctors for their ongoing symptoms, resulting in complaints about continuity of care.
+Patients were often seen by numerous doctors for their ongoing symptoms, resulting in complaints about continuity of care.

-Failure to diagnose myeloma is not necessarily negligent, but a claimant may have a case if they can show that a doctor's management fell below the expected standard - for example, by not actively considering the possibility of myeloma when a patient presents with typical signs or symptoms, particularly if these are ongoing or recurrent.
+Failure to diagnose myeloma is not necessarily negligent, but a claimant may have a case if they can show that a doctor's management fell below the expected standard – such as not actively considering the possibility of myeloma when a patient presents with typical signs or symptoms, particularly if these are ongoing or recurrent.

 To help reduce the risk of delayed or missed myeloma diagnosis, we advise the following.